HackYourFutureBelgium/bf-agile-development/lesson-plans/README.md

     - a retrospective is meant for looking back at how the project went and learning what to do differently next time.
 An incomplete project with a great retrospective is still a success.

+NOTE: All these documents are living documents, which means they can be modified or changed .